 - Select an architecture type of the media-32-bit or 64-bit.
-Note that 32-bit bootable media can work only on 32-bit computers, and 64-bit media is compatible with both 32-bit and 64bit computers.

-- Select a toolkit that you want to be used for creating the bootable media.
+Note that 32-bit bootable media can work only on 32-bit computers, and 64-bit media is compatible with both 32-bit and 64-bit computers. - Select a toolkit that you want to be used for creating the bootable media.
 If you choose WAIK or WADK and you do not have the selected kit installed on your computer, then you first need to download it from the Microsoft website, and then install the required components-Deployment Tools and Windows Preinstallation Environment (Windows PE).
-If you already have WinPE files on your computer and they are stored in a non-default folder, then just specify their location and the Acronis plug-in will be added to the existing WinPE image.

-- For better compatibility with your hardware, you can select drivers to be added to the media.

-- 5. Select a destination for the media:
+If you already have WinPE files on your computer and they are stored in a non-default folder, then just specify their location and the Acronis plug-in will be added to the existing WinPE image. - For better compatibility with your hardware, you can select drivers to be added to the media.
+Acronis True Image searches for and suggests drivers suitable for your system.
+If the search process takes too long, you can stop it by clicking the Cancel search button and confirming your choice. - 5.
+Select a destination for the media: - CD - DVD - External drive - USB flash drive

-- CD

-- DVD

-- External drive

-- USB flash drive

-If your drive has an unsupported file system, Acronis Cyber Protect Home Office will suggest formatting it to FAT file system.
+If your drive has an unsupported file system, Acronis True Image will suggest formatting it to FAT file system.